 - Press the ▲▼ buttons to change the range of colors to be retained. - Choose a negative value to limit the range of colors.
-Choose a positive value to extend the range of colors to similar colors. - Press the MENU button to complete the setting and restore the shooting screen.

-Using the flash may cause unexpected results in this mode.
+Choose a positive value to extend the range of colors to similar colors. - Press the button to complete the setting and restore the shooting screen. - Using the flash may cause unexpected results in this mode. - Depending on shooting conditions, the image may become coarse, or the colors may not come out as expected.

-Color Swap
+Shooting with Color Swap